Actyx/Actyx/web/developer.actyx.com/blog/2021-06-23-actyx-2-0-0-release.md

 Let's go over four of the biggest changes we introduce with Actyx 2.0:

 - Production support for all major platforms
-- Performance improvements
+- Significant performance and stability improvements
-- New APIs
+- More ergonomic and powerful APIs
-- Actyx Node Manager
+- A more useful and usable Actyx Node Manager

-## Actyx in Production
+## Actyx in Production – on all major platforms

 <img style={{borderRadius: "6px", border: "1px solid #c5cbd3"}} src={useBaseUrl('images/blog/2.0-release/platform-support.svg')} />

-With version 2.0, we now officially support Actyx in production on all major platforms: Windows, Linux, macOS, and Android!
+With version 2.0, we now officially support Actyx in production on all major platforms: Windows, Linux, macOS, Docker, and Android!
-This also means that you can replace your Docker setups with their native counterparts which run more stable and are much easier to debug.
+This also means that you can, in many cases, replace your Docker setups with native counterparts which are simpler and easier to debug.
 Please refer to our [developer documentation](https://developer.actyx.com/docs/reference/actyx-reference) for a detailed summary of supported operating systems and processor architectures.

-## Performance Improvements
+## Performance improvements from top to bottom

-Actyx 2.0 brings impressive under-the-hood performance improvements.
+Actyx 2.0 brings serious _under-the-hood_ performance improvements.
-These gains were achieved by completely redesigning our back-end, changing the way we store and retrieve events on Actyx nodes.
+These gains were achieved by completely redesigning the core of Actyx, changing the way we store and retrieve events on Actyx nodes.
 Our team of engineers came up with and implemented a tree data structure called Banyan Tree.
 Banyan is a tree that is not very deep but can grow extremely wide.
 This allows us to retrieve frequently accessed data _much_ faster than with traditional data structures.